 Kids for Kids works with communities in Darfur, Sudan an area that suffers the increasing effects of climate change.
-Kids for Kids will plant a community forest in a village in Darfur, Sudan.
-The forest will create a microclimate that will reduce soil temperatures, increase soil moisture levels, stabilise the soil and stop the desert encroaching.
+Kids for Kids is planting community forests in villages in Darfur, Sudan.
+The forests will create a microclimate that will reduce soil temperatures, increase soil moisture levels, stabilise the soil and stop the desert encroaching.
 The 14 different species of drought-resistant tree also provide shade, fruit and the seeds of the Moringa tree can also be used to clean water.

 Current climate change patterns may cause more extreme and variable climates in the future, threatening agricultural productivity in many areas of Darfur.
 This in turn exacerbates the level of poverty in the area as well as food insecurity.
 Darfur is in The Sahel region of Africa which is particularly vulnerable to climate change.
 These warmer temperatures lead to a degradation of the land and an increase in desertification resulting in the desert encroaching into agricultural land.